OctopusDeploy/docs/docs/projects/index.md

 ## Project Logo {#project-logo}

+Add a logo to make it easily identifiable from the projects page.

 1. From the project's main page, select **settings**.
 2. Click the **Logo** section of the settings page.
 3. Click the file selector and select a file to upload.